jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 If we consider that HTTP requests in a web app are _just user input_, and desktop (or app) keyboard and mouse events are _just user input_ - then it's actually worse for desktop/app developers!
 They only get **one thread** to handle user input!

-The IO issues and fixes still apply.
+The I/O issues and fixes still apply.

 However, the issue of CPU intensive tasks is another concern.
 In a nutshell, these types of tasks should not be done on the UI thread.